agentlanguages.dev

 The thesis.

 Vera takes the verification camp’s diagnosis literally.
 If LLMs make semantic errors faster than humans can catch them by reading code, the compiler has to do the catching.
-Every function declares preconditions and postconditions; the compiler discharges them via the Z3 SMT solver in a three-tier scheme (compile-time, runtime guard, runtime check) before any code runs.
+Every function declares preconditions, postconditions and an effect row, and the compiler sorts each resulting obligation into a three-tier scheme: Z3’s decidable fragment, Z3 guided by hints, or a compiled runtime check.
+What can be proved statically is proved before anything runs; what cannot is checked as the program executes.

 The model doesn't need to be right.
 It needs to be checkable.

-The provocative move is replacing variable names with typed slot references.
+The distinctive move is replacing variable names with typed slot references.
 A function safe_divide(@Int, @Int -> @Int) has no parameter names — its arguments are referred to as @Int.0 (most recent) and @Int.1 (next most recent) using De Bruijn indexing.
-The empirical literature shows models are particularly vulnerable to naming-related errors: choosing misleading names, reusing names incorrectly, losing track of which name refers to which value.
-Vera’s answer is to remove names from the language entirely.
+The grammar has nowhere to put a parameter name at all, which is what separates Vera from the two catalogue entries that reached De Bruijn indices later: Tacit, in April, keeps display names in a sidecar, and LLMLang, in May, lets its parser accept them before resolving to indices.

 What it looks like.